 We are evolving and have gone through many complex and difficult changes in recent years and we have had to adapt and find new ways of working with this.
-We are continuing to work with the challenging impact this has had our wellbeing, community and the planet.
+We are continuing to work with the challenging impact this has had on our wellbeing, community and the planet.

 Through this you may have experienced loneliness, isolation, compassion fatigue which can be felt by care givers of family members and front-line workers.
 You may also experience difficulties with work responsibilities and complications in the workplace.